Arkansas needs change.

 Education: Public dollars are for public schools.

 I want to support our teachers, schools and districts more, not bleed them dry for vouchers to wealthy private and religious schools.
-I’m in favor of the Arkansas Educational Rights Amendment of 2026 to rein in the governor’s LEARNS Act and expand education access for all.
+Though it didn’t get on the ballot this year, I supported the Arkansas Educational Rights Amendment of 2026 to rein in the governor’s LEARNS Act and expand education access for all.

-Economy: Our lives are harder because conmen and cowards are in charge.
+Economy: Our lives are harder because conmen, cranks and cowards are in charge.

 Our state can and must do more to stand up for us against an insane federal government that’s making everything more expensive with stupid wars, idiotic tariffs and bottomless corruption.
-Our leaders steal billions, get away with fraud and give themselves tax cuts while the rest of us keep on paying.
-I’m running for an end to the madness and accountability for those responsible.
+The nation’s leaders steal billions, let their buddies get away with everything, and give themselves tax cuts while the rest of us keep on paying.

 Democracy: The People Rule, period.